weavedigitalstudio/weave-training/README.md

 2. **User Permissions**
    - Only users with `edit_posts` capability can access training (Editor role and above)
    - Contributors, Subscribers, and other lower-level users won't see the menu
+   - Make sure clients have their account setup

 3. **Mobile/Responsive**
    - Training content automatically adjusts to screen size